danielbodnar/awesome-stars/README.md

 ## gui

+- [red/red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cros
 - [wobsoriano/bunbot](https://github.com/wobsoriano/bunbot) - Desktop automation for Bun
 - [Mermade/openapi-gui](https://github.com/Mermade/openapi-gui) - GUI / visual editor for creating and editing OpenAPI / Swagger definitions
 - [HelgeSverre/ollama-gui](https://github.com/HelgeSverre/ollama-gui) - A Web Interface for chatting with your local LLMs via the ollama API